joelbreit/insta-lose/docs/Plan.md

 - [x] A host machine hosts a shared view for all players to see.
 The host machine is the one that is hosting the game.
 No players use this machine during the game
 - [x] The host machine creates a game but does not start or participate in the game
+- [x] Music plays automatically on the host machine (not on players machines)
+  - [x] Restarts on waiting room, game, and recap
+  - [x] Recap just plays the victory theme
+  - [x] All 3 screens have a mute/unmute button
+  - [x] Waiting room/game have track number and next track button

 ### Serverless

-- [ ] Entire game state in one DynamoDB table entry:
+- [x] Entire game state in one DynamoDB table entry:

 ```json
 {